neondatabase/website/content/docs/guides/grafbase.md

     }
     ```

-The price increases as you run more `addProductVisit` queries.
+5. Run the query several more times and watch how the price increases as "interest" in the product increases.